Sidney Sussex College, Cambridge: People associated with Sidney

-The College's strong tradition in the sciences is seen by the association of the Nobel Prize–winning physicists Cecil Frank Powell and C. T. R. Wilson, 1997 Nobel Prize in Chemistry recipient John E. Walker and the 2002 Nobel prize in Chemistry recipient Alan MacDiarmid.
-Sir Benjamin Lockspeiser, the first president of CERN was also an undergraduate at the College, along with psychiatrist W. Ross Ashby.
-Robert McCance Professor of Experimental Medicine, played a leading part in wartime rationing and 1940s government nutrition efforts.
-Professor Dame Ann Dowling has been a Fellow since 1977 and is the President of the Royal Academy of Engineering.
-The inaugural recipient of the Rosalind Franklin award Professor Sue Gibson was an undergraduate at the college.
-The "father of radio astronomy in Australia" Joe Pawsey obtained his PhD at Sidney Sussex in 1935.
+Sir Benjamin Lockspeiser, the first president of CERN was also an undergraduate at the college, along with psychiatrist W. Ross Ashby.
+Robert McCance, professor of experimental medicine, played a leading part in wartime rationing and 1940s government nutrition efforts.
+Dame Ann Dowling has been a fellow since 1977 and is president of the Royal Academy of Engineering.
+Sue Gibson, the inaugural recipient of the Rosalind Franklin award, was an undergraduate at the college.
+The "father of radio astronomy in Australia," Joe Pawsey, obtained his doctorate at Sidney Sussex in 1935.